vincentgierisch/Simple-codinger.github.io/_posts/2022-04-18-parametricSpline.md

 ![Polynomial interpolation function](/images/spline/interpolationPolynom.png)

 However there are some major problems with this method.
 The function starts to oscillate when more than four datapoints are provided.

-![Problems with more than four datapoints](/images/spline/interpolationPolynomProblem.png) Take a look at how the function oscillates at the end of each side.
+![Problems with more than four datapoints](/images/spline/interpolationPolynomProblem.png)

+Take a look at how the function oscillates at the end of each side.\
+Imagine a robot tries to follow a path represented by these datapoints.
+You would expect the robot to move in a almost straight line (except a little curve in the middle).
+The problem is that the robot would destroy almost everything in its environment, especially in the beginning and in the end of its mission.

 This problem can be solved by using a cubic spline.